-Writing: Text types, responding to reading, and research
+Writing: Text Types, Responding to Reading, and Research

-The Standards acknowledge the fact that whereas some writing skills, such as the ability to plan, revise, edit, and publish, are applicable to many types of writing, other skills are more properly defined in terms of specific writing types: arguments,
+The Standards acknowledge the fact that whereas some writing skills, such as the ability to plan, revise, edit, and publish, are applicable to many types of writing, other skills are more properly defined in terms of specific writing types: arguments, informative/explanatory texts, and narratives.
+Standard g stresses the importance of the writing-reading connection by requiring students to draw upon and write about evidence from literary and informational texts.
+Because of the centrality of writing to most forms of inquiry, research standards are prominently included in this strand, though skills important to research are infused throughout the document.

-Speaking and Listening: Flexible communication and collaboration
+Speaking and Listening: Flexible Communication and Collaboration